IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Settings within your Dataverse installation itself are managed via JVM options or by manipulating values in the ``setting`` table directly or through API calls.

 Once you have finished securing and configuring your Dataverse installation, you may proceed to the :doc:`/admin/index` for more information on the ongoing administration of a Dataverse installation.
-Advanced configuration topics are covered in the :doc:`r-rapache-tworavens`, :doc:`shibboleth` and :doc:`oauth2` sections.
+Advanced configuration topics are covered in the :doc:`shibboleth` and :doc:`oauth2` sections.

 .. contents:: |toctitle|
   :local: